Skip to content

 Drafts and versions

-If the process of creating or modifying a gene panel has been started, but not finished (submitted), the ongoing work will be saved as a draft.
-The version will then be appended by -draft.
+If the process of creating or modifying a gene panel has been started, but not finished (submitted), the ongoing work will be saved as a draft, with the -draft tag appended to the version patch.
 By default, all new gene panels are given initial version 0.0.1-draft, whereas new drafts from existing panels are versioned as a patch (e.g. 1.2.0 --> 1.2.1-draft).

-When a draft has been created from an existing panel, both the original and the new draft version will be listed on the front page (e.g. 1.2.0 and 1.2.1-draft).
-After a draft has been submitted, any previous versions of the panel are hidden, but can still be accessed by toggling the Show inactive (old) gene panels button:
+When a draft has been manually created from an existing panel, both the original and the new draft version will be listed on the front page (e.g. 1.2.0 and 1.2.1-draft).
+After a draft has been submitted, any previously submitted versions of the panel are hidden, but can still be accessed by toggling the Show inactive (old) gene panels button:

 Show inactive toggle